kaidez/kaidez.github.io/_posts/2014-08-13-web-components-demo.md

  *(all the above "Read more &raquo;" links courtesy of [HTML5 Rocks](http://www.html5rocks.com/ "Go to HTML5 Rocks")):*

-While things like &lt;github-card> utilize all the sub-concepts, each one can function on its own quite nicely.
+While things like <code>&lt;github-card&gt;</code> utilize all the sub-concepts, each one can function on its own quite nicely.
 But when they all work together, they form Web Components...conceptually, it's best to think of WC in the same way as AJAX, where a group of technologies work together to perform a single task.

 *(Side note: there's another sub-concept called "decorators" but lots of developers don't like it, so there's not a lot of focus in terms of finalizing its specification.
 It may disappear.)*